-The first thing you have to think about when you consider having a quote in a foreign language in your text is whether it is important that it is precisely those words in that particular word order.
+The first thing you must think about when considering having a quote in a foreign language in your text is whether it must be precisely those words in that particular word order.
 Quoting in foreign languages is most common in subjects such as literary studies, philosophy and the like, where it can be decisive how something was expressed in the original language.

 It is usually better to paraphrase instead, ie write the spirit of the quote in your own words.
 You do not usually have a page reference when paraphrasing.